AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 If two or more plugins have the same `sortOrder` value or do not specify it, the [component load order](../build/component-load-order.md) declared in the `sequence` node from `module.xml` and [area](../build/schema-validation.md) will define the merge sequence.
 Check the component load order in `app/etc/config.php` file.

-Magento executes plugins using these rules during each plugin execution in two main flows:
+The applicationexecutes plugins using these rules during each plugin execution in two main flows:

 *  Before the execution of the observed method, starting from lowest to highest `sortOrder`.
-   *  Magento executes the current plugin’s `before` method.
+   *  The applicationexecutes the current plugin’s `before` method.
    *  Then the current plugin's `around` method is called.
       *  The first part of the plugin's `around` method is executed.
       *  The `around` method executes the `callable`.
          *  If there is another plugin in the chain, all subsequent plugins are wrapped in an independent sequence loop and the execution starts another flow.
          *  If the current plugin is the last in the chain, the observed method is executed.
       *  The second part of the `around` method is executed.
-   *  Magento moves on to the next plugin.
+   *  The applicationmoves on to the next plugin.

 *  Following the execution flow, starting from lowest to highest `sortOrder` in the current sequence plugins loop.
    *  The current plugin's `after` method is executed.
-   *  Magento moves on to the next plugin.
+   *  The applicationmoves on to the next plugin.

 As a result of these rules, the execution flow of an observed method is affected not only by the prioritization of the plugins, but also by their implemented methods.